junxit/us-congress-bills-115/metadata.md

 - 2017-11-03 — Placed on the Union Calendar, Calendar No. 281.
 - 2017-11-03 — Reported by the Committee on Financial Services.
 H. Rept.
 115-384.
 - 2017-11-03 — Reported by the Committee on Financial Services.
 H. Rept.
 115-384.
+- 2017-11-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-11-07 — Considered as unfinished business. (consideration: CR H8581)
+- 2017-11-07 — Considered under suspension of the rules. (consideration: CR H8545-8547)
+- 2017-11-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3911.
+- 2017-11-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-07 — Mr. Huizenga moved to suspend the rules and pass the bill.
+- 2017-11-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 32 (Roll no. 615). (text: CR H8545-8546)
+- 2017-11-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 32 (Roll no. 615).(text: CR H8545-8546)